-The heating/air conditioning

-system in your car provides a

-comfortable driving environment

-in all weather conditions.
+The heating/ventilation system in your car, when combined with the optional air conditioner, provides a comfortable driving environment in all weather conditions.

+U.S. EX and Canada Si models

-The standard audio system is very versatile.
-To get the most benefit from this system, read its description in this manual.
+The standard audio system is

+very versatile.
+To get the most

+benefit from this system, read its

+description in this manual.